 Thank you, gentlemen.
 I'll give you a chance to get it back tomorrow.

 I admire you, Mister.
-If I knew how to quit when I was ahead, I'd be rich!
+If I knew how to quit when I was ahead, I'd be a rich man.

 You're ahead when you've won ten cents.